-

 Suicide Assessment Management: Part Two

-Somatic Experiencing: Enhancing Psychodynamic Therapy for Complex Trauma & Dissociation
+Interweaving Somatic Therapies to Enhance Psychodynamic Therapy for Complex Trauma & Dissociation

 - Analyze various recovery modalities, including 12-step programs, harm reduction protocols and evolving non-12-step protocols.